vehub/setup-vehub/README.md

 # setup-vehub

+You can find more details About veHub on https://vehub.vector.com/docs/

 This action sets up the veHub CLI to be used in subsequent steps in your workflow.

 You can find more details on how to use the CLI here: [vehub.vector.com/docs/cli/](https://vehub.vector.com/docs/cli/).